ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Rain showers.
 Cloudy, with a high near 68.
-North wind 9 to 13 mph, with gusts as high as 25 mph.
-Chance of precipitation is
+North northwest wind around 8 mph, with gusts as high as 24 mph.
+Chance of precipitation
-         80%.<br></div>
+         is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Rain showers before 1am.
 Mostly cloudy, with a low around 64.
-North wind 8 to 12 mph, with gusts as high as 21 mph.
+North wind around 10 mph, with gusts as high as 21 mph.
 Chance
          of precipitation is 80%.<br></div>
    </p>
    <p>